History of Arbutus Ridge and Hatch Point

 Until the early 1950’s Hatch Point remained wilderness.
 Then Mr. A.J.
 Ratcliffe of Cobble Hill came on the scene.
 He purchased the land and harvested trees.

 In 1973 the Patrick family of Vancouver purchased the property from CCC.
-The purchase included 285 acres of land right up to the present day Manley Creek Regional Park, as well as the dock loading facility.
+The purchase included 285 acres of land right up to the present-day Manley Creek Regional Park, as well as the dock loading facility.
 Around 1976 the Patrick family leased the property and use of its dock loading facility to Thompson Ready Mix Company (“Thompson”) of Vancouver.
 The land contained large gravel deposits and Thompson built a small rock crushing plant on site and then shipped the gravel to its concrete plant in Vancouver.
-The rock crushing plant was situated where Chevron Oil now has its product storage facility.
+The rock crushing plant was situated where Parkland Fuel Corp now maintains a storage facility.
 Hatch Point gravel was used in many projects including the construction of the Swartz Bay Ferry Terminal.
-The Patrick family maintained a simple A-frame cottage just above the water, which remained there a year or two after the commencement of Arbutus Ridge .
+The Patrick family maintained a simple A-frame cottage just above the water on what is today Hatch Point Lane.
+This cottage remained there for a few years after the commencement of Arbutus Ridge (see picture below).

-In 1981 the Patrick family sold 48 acres of land to Chevron Oil.
+In 1981 the Patrick family sold 48 acres of land to Chevron Canada.
 Much of the money from this sale was later used to start the community of Arbutus Ridge.
+In 2017 Chevron sold this facility to Parkland Fuel Company.

-Around 1983 Jim Patrick (head of the Patrick family) started researching the need for large senior / retirement communities in Canada, similar to the Sun City retirement community in Arizona.
+Around 1983 Jim Patrick (founder of Arbutus Ridge – see picture below) started researching the need for large senior / retirement communities in Canada, based on successful retirement communities located in Washington State and Arizona.
 Around that time Patrick hired Ken Anderson who was active in the real estate development industry in British Columbia as his development manager.

 CRC broke ground in 1984 – 85 and the first house was sold in 1987.
 The official Grand Opening was held on March 13, 1988.
 In order to maintain consistency within the community, the original plan called for one builder to build all buildings and houses.
 While over the years other builders have been involved, the vast majority of buildings and houses in the community were built by John Tidman Construction.